PouriaRouzrokh/YDRP.chat/commit_log.md

 # Commit History

+## commit 17 (4/12/2025 - 20:30)

+Debugged the logging mechanism for the data collection scripts

 ## commit 16 (4/12/2025 - 17:13)

 Switched to default logging through Python.
 Added no logging option to main.py